-All said and done, it is challenging to make any employee facing initiative a part of the organization culture like a habit for all employees.
-We, at HiFives, feel that constant communication is the key to the success of employee rewards and recognition program.
+All said and done, it is challenging to make any employee-facing initiative a part of the organization culture like a habit for all employees.
+We, at HiFives, feel that constant communication is the key to the success of employee rewards and recognition programs.
 Being an HR-driven initiative the primary responsibility lies with the HR and the leadership team.
 The communication should focus on ingraining recognition as a key organizational value among employees.
 There are several ways to achieve that:

 - Visual communication: LED displays, posters, standees, tent cards, etc. highlighting the employee rewards and recognition program across the offices – workspaces, lobby, pantry, canteen, etc.